-He cited the case of Rialto, where systematic video recording police officers on the job showed an 80% reduction in misconduct reports.
+He cited the case of Rialto, where a systematic video recording of police officers on the job showed an 80% reduction in misconduct reports.
 In this situation, the officers carried cameras.
 And those devices recorded their actions.
 But imagine how much better this would be with drones?
 I mean, it could keep less than admirable officers acting within the law, right?

 The other issue is that it could provide the government with the Legislature intends for using surveillance without a warrant.
 Even the drones planned to be used by Amazon could be tapped into, and companies like Amazon, who are attempting to get approval for enhanced business opportunities, could decide to go along with requests by the government for drone information to gain that support.

-Mr. Baldridge said that the guidelines for recreational and hobbyists come from in a 1981 circular.
+Mr. Baldridge said that the guidelines for recreational and hobbyists come from in 1981 circular.
 And these standards state that airborne model aircraft should remain a “sufficient distance from populated areas.”
 And Baldridge says you should not fly the craft above 400 feet.

 Also, drones must remain within sight of the pilot at all times.
 And this is to avoid endangering others and to avoid charges of recklessness.